Metro-Goldwyn-Mayer: Leo logo and mottos

 The studio's official motto, "Ars Gratia Artis", is a Latin phrase meaning "Art for art's sake".
 It was chosen by Howard Dietz, the studio's chief publicist.
 The studio's logo is a roaring lion surrounded by a ring of film inscribed with the studio's motto.
 The logo, which features Leo the Lion, was created by Dietz in 1916 for Goldwyn Pictures and updated in 1924 for MGM's use.
 Dietz based the logo on his alma mater's mascot, the Columbia University lion.
 Originally silent, the sound of Leo the Lion's roar was added to films for the first time in August 1928.

 In the 1930s and 1940s, the studio billed itself as having "more stars than there are in heaven", a reference to the large number of A-list movie stars under its contract.
 This second motto was also coined by Dietz and was first used in 1932.

 On March 8, 2021, the studio unveiled a rebrand, centered on the "Ars Gratia Artis" motto, across its social media and marketing platforms, including a photorealistic CGI version of its Leo the Lion emblem and logo, also introducing a new print logo for television, digital, and film posters, phasing out the static MGM logo in favor of simply the company's initials, done in the company's longtime typeface.
 This was to make the studio's name more recognizable when viewed at a small size.

+As of September 2023, this version of the logo is also being used to represent Amazon MGM Studios at the start of films produced and/or distributed by the parent company without MGM's involvement after retiring their own 2016–2023 on-screen logo as a result of their rebrand.

 Film library

 Turner Entertainment Co.

 Following his brief ownership of the company in 1986, Ted Turner formed Turner Entertainment Co. as a holding company for the pre-May 1986 MGM film and television library and pre-1950 Warner Bros. film library which he retained.
 For several years after the sale, MGM continued to distribute home video releases of those films under license from Turner, though in 1990 it sold all of its home video distribution rights to Warner Bros.
-After Turner's holdings were purchased by Time Warner in 1996, the rights for the Turner-owned films were reassigned to Warner Home Video in 1999 when MGM ended their distribution deal with Warner Bros, though Turner Entertainment, as a subsidiary of Warner Bros.
-Discovery, remains the credited copyright holder.
+After Turner's holdings were purchased by Time Warner Entertainment in 1996, the rights for the Turner-owned films were reassigned to Warner Home Video in 1999 when MGM ended their distribution deal with Warner Home Video, though Turner Entertainment, as a subsidiary of Warner Bros.
+Discovery (WBD), remains the credited copyright holder.